Gornstats/HTMX-Django-Experiments/README.md

     - live update entered text, with server side validation, to build a styled certificate
     - TODO: button to generate certificate HTML snippet as PDF (weasyprint? xhtml2pdf?)
      - Can't seem to get HTMX to send the non-form elements in the post request.
 Either need to send the inputs and format server side, or use javascript to send the html as a string for PDF rendering
- - My pets (demo'ing OOB Swaps & event triggering - two HTMX approaches to updating non-target elements from one HTMX action)
+ - My pets (/pets): Keep a list of all your pets.
+Demonstrates OOB Swaps & event triggering - two HTMX approaches to updating non-target elements from one HTMX action
- TODO: display a temporary flash notification/banner (event trigger)

 OTHER IDEAS:
  - the live markdown editor & viewer from django-htmx site?